waruguru/Hero-Squad/README.md

 An app that allows you to recruit a well-balanced team of superheroes (or any other character-type of your choosing).

+## Authors
+Muriithi Joyce

+## Technologies Used
+* Intelli J IDEA
+* java
+* Git

+## Project Setup Instructions
+Follow the following setup instructions to run the program.
+* Install the java software development kit (sdk)
+* Install java
+* Install gradle
+* To run the program in the terminal you can use 'gradle run' command

 ## Getting Started

 After  building using gradle,  the application can be run on gradle run command